 Evaluating compensation costs by examining wages and salaries only, excludes a significant portion of employers’ costs for employee compensation per hour worked.
 On average, wages and salaries account for approximately 70 percent of total compensation while benefit costs account for the remaining 30 percent of these costs, see table A.

 The compensation percentile data are constructed using wages and salaries to determine the 10th, 50th (median), and 90th percentile bands and the average benefit costs for observations included in those percentile wage bands.
 The compensation costs for each of the percentile bands are available separately for private industry workers as well as state and local government workers.
 Compensation costs are also available for civilian workers, which is the combination of the two aforementioned groups of workers.
-Chart 1 demonstrates the wages and salaries for each worker group by the three wage percentile bands.
+Chart 1 demonstrates the wages and salaries and total benefits costs for civilian workers by the three wage percentile bands.